 Special Drainage Considerations: The design engineer should anticipate the future developed condition of the land adjacent to the roadway when making the paving design recommendations.
 Even when no shallow groundwater is present in the pre-developed condition it is expected that certain land uses such as single-family homes and projects with irrigated landscaping present the possibility of water entering the road subgrade and adversely affecting the performance and longevity of the pavement.
-Public Works forces have to install retrofit underdrain systems in many streets to mitigate these kinds of problems.
 Appropriate design features (underdrains) to stop water from infiltrating into the pavement section are required.
-Desired.
 Underdrains are required on the downstream side of lot to lot drainage and where substantial open space drainage drains to the street.
 An additional 1 feet of easement may be required adjacent to the public right-of-way to accommodate underdrain systems or comparable design features.
 See the Storm Drainage Design and Technical Criteria Manual for further information and requirements on underdrain systems.

-14.3 PAVEMENT DESIGN REPORT
+14.1 PAVEMENT DESIGN REPORT